Condensation, damp and mould in the home

 What is mould?

-Mould is a type of fungus that grows in damp, moist conditions, often in areas with poor or low lighting and no ventilation.
+Mould is a type of fungus that grows in damp, moist conditions, often in areas with poor or no ventilation.
 It’s normal to have some mould growth in winter but it needs to be cleaned and ventilated regularly to prevent it from getting more serious.
 It can grow on most surfaces where moisture is present, and may sometimes grow in places you cannot usually see such as behind wallpaper and under carpets.